Cannabis Oil is Not What You Think – Hemp Oil vs Cannabis Oil

 - Vape Additives: You can add these to your favorite vaping liquid to infuse them with healthy CBD.

-- CBD Topicals: Skin creams and shampoos are meant for external use only, offering a soothing, gentle experience.
+- CBD Topicals: Creams, Salves, Balms and Lotions are meant for external use only, offering a soothing, gentle experience.

 - CBD Lozenges: Tasty lozenges will keep your breath smelling fresh while also giving you your daily CBD serving.